MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#alignment">:open_file_folder: [<b><i>Full List of Alignment</i></b>]</a>.

+- A Critical Evaluation of AI Feedback for Aligning Large Language Models. [[paper]](https://arxiv.org/abs/2402.12366)
+  - Archit Sharma, Sedrick Keh, Eric Mitchell, Chelsea Finn, Kushal Arora, Thomas Kollar.
+  - Key Word: Reinforcement Learning from AI Feedback.
+  - <details><summary>Digest</summary> The paper critiques the effectiveness of the Reinforcement Learning with AI Feedback (RLAIF) approach, commonly used to enhance the instruction-following capabilities of advanced pre-trained language models.
+It argues that the significant performance gains attributed to the reinforcement learning (RL) phase of RLAIF might be misleading.
+The paper suggests these improvements primarily stem from the initial use of a weaker teacher model for supervised fine-tuning (SFT) compared to a more advanced critic model for RL feedback.
+Through experimentation, it is demonstrated that simply using a more advanced model (e.g., GPT-4) for SFT can outperform the traditional RLAIF method.
+The study further explores how the effectiveness of RLAIF varies depending on the base model family, evaluation protocols, and critic models used.
+It concludes by offering a mechanistic insight into scenarios where SFT might surpass RLAIF and provides recommendations for optimizing RLAIF's practical application.

 - MaxMin-RLHF: Towards Equitable Alignment of Large Language Models with Diverse Human Preferences. [[paper]](https://arxiv.org/abs/2402.08925)
   - Souradip Chakraborty, Jiahao Qiu, Hui Yuan, Alec Koppel, Furong Huang, Dinesh Manocha, Amrit Singh Bedi, Mengdi Wang.
   - Key Word: Reinforcement Learning from Human Feedback; Diversity in Human Preferences.